rupalkhilari/genome-designer/tools/README.md

-## Build + Runs
+## Setup Overview

+Two webpack configurations, both in webpack.config.js.
+One for server, one for client.

-The client is always bundled using webpack + babel and sent from the server.
+The client is always bundled using webpack + babel and sent from the server, using webpack-dev-middleware and webpack-hot-middleware, so it is made quickly and served from memory.

 Server is written so you can:
- - run in development directly in babel-node (WIP)
+ - run in development directly in babel-node (e.g. for testing)
  - serve using Browser Sync, to include hotloading middleware etc. (dev)
  - or build and run using node (production or dev)

+Server launches in its own process, and new process is started every time the server rebuilds, and is proxied using BrowserSync.
+The proxy also dynamically adds in hot module loading, and reload when static assets update, and React Hot Module loading and React Transform.

 ## Build Automation Tools